-M-MACROSSThe Macross Compendium

 A fansite with a good amount of information about Bruce Banner's famous alter ego, his friends and enemies.
-[NOTE: As of 11-05-12, the page has been transformed into a blog about Hulk-related news and merchandise, but the Wayback Machine has a backup
+[NOTE: As of 11-05-12, the page has been transformed into a blog about Hulk-related news and merchandise, but the old site has been preserved

 of the page in its old format with all the useful info.]

 A fansite that contains detailed summaries/reviews of about a zillion comic issues where Spiderman appears and an extensive collection of biographies of secondary characters/allies/enemies.
 Useful.

 Another excellent fansite, containing lots of issue synopses, character biographies and indepth articles about many concepts that might be of interest for authors writing about these superheroes.MASS EFFECTMass Effect Wiki.

 Recommended by bullethead.MASTER OF ORIONHistory of the Galaxy.